cbonoz/hackfs21/README.md

 ## CheckoutFS

-Create beautiful checkout pages and menus hosted on IPFS.
+Create instant checkout pages and catalogs hosted on IPFS.

 Built for the HackFS 2021 hackathon.